-His depiction of Paul Atreides in 2021’s ‘Dune’ and 2024’s ‘Dune: Part Two’ established his position as one of the most sought-after actors of his generation.
+The actor’s portrayals of Paul Atreides in ‘Dune’ (2021) and ‘Dune: Part Two’ (2024) established his position as one of the most sought-after actors of his generation.
 This was followed by his deeply moving portrayal of Bob Dylan in the biographical film ‘A Complete Unknown’ and his ambitious interpretation of Marty Mauser in ‘Marty Supreme.’
 Known for his pursuit of greatness on screen, Timothée’s career is a unique blend of diverse roles.
 If you wish to explore Timothée Chalamet’s films on Netflix, this list will be of interest to you.

 3. Bones and All (2022)

-As the two become lovers, their passions, egos, and doubts challenge them in unexpected ways, even as they come across dangerous individuals and situations.
-As their past wreaks havoc in their souls, they are forced to make difficult decisions for the survival of their love against overwhelming odds in rough places.
-Based on the novel ‘Bones & All’ by Camille DeAngelis, the engrossing story and its visceral moments can be watched here.
+Lee shares Maren’s burden of living with a destructive compulsion.
+As the two become lovers, bonding over alienation, survival, and the fear of their own nature, their passions, egos, and doubts challenge them in unexpected ways, even as they encounter dangerous individuals and situations.
+As their past wreaks havoc on their souls, they are forced to make difficult decisions for the survival of their love, against overwhelming odds, in rough places.
+The engrossing story, driven by compelling performances, is available to watch here.

 2. Don’t Look Up (2021)

-As Kate befriends Yule (Timothée Chalamet) and his friends, she hopes that her last days on Earth could give her a sense of meaning.
+As Kate befriends a socially detached young man named Yule (Timothée Chalamet) and his friends, and the two develop a romantic connection, she hopes that her last days on Earth could give her a sense of meaning.
 Randall desperately tries to save humanity, despite the authorities focusing on their own economic goals instead.
-The comedy-drama movie is a poignant commentary on capitalism, politics, resource management, and the fragility of human civilization.
+The comedy-drama is a poignant commentary on capitalism, politics, resource management, and the fragility of human civilization.
 It is available on Netflix.

 1. The King (2019)